-The design and standard of any new development should aim to meet a high level of sustainable design and construction and be optimised for energy efficiency, targeting zero carbon emissions.
+New housing developments that meet a high level of sustainable design and construction and are optimised for energy efficiency, targeting zero carbon emissions will be supported.

 This includes the provision of:

-- A) high quality, thermally efficient building materials; - B) the installation of energy efficiency measures such as loft and wall insulation, and at a minimum, double glazing; - C) on-site energy generation from renewable sources; - D) electric vehicle charging points.
+- A) high quality, thermally efficient building materials; - B) the installation of energy efficiency measures such as loft and wall insulation, and at a minimum, double glazing; - C) on-site energy generation from renewable sources;

-Where appropriate, developments should include sustainable drainage systems (SuDS) and other flood mitigating and grey water solutions.
+Housing developments that include sustainable drainage systems (SuDS) and other flood mitigating and grey water solutions will be supported (see the Water Movement Diagram, Wickersley Design Code p.35).

-Applications should refer to the Wickersley Design Guidance on p.30 & p.31 to ensure design proposals incorporate sustainable design principles such as ensuring that layout and orientation are optimised to maximise the potential for passive solar gain.
+Applications should refer to the Wickersley Design Code on p.32 & p.33 to ensure design proposals incorporate sustainable design principles such as ensuring that layout and orientation are optimised to maximise the potential for passive solar gain.

 This policy seeks to ensure new homes in Wickersley are energy efficient, well insulated and include the provision of renewable energy technologies.
 This can contribute to lower energy consumption and therefore lower fuel costs for occupants.
 RMBC has recently declared a climate emergency and policies to help improve the sustainability and carbon footprint of new homes is required.
-Examples and best practice relating to sustainable homes and renewable energy is included in the design guidance and should be referred to.
+Examples and best practice relating to sustainable homes and renewable energy is included in the Wickersley Design Code and should be referred to.

-Relevant RMBC Policy: SP57, CS28, CS30, CS24, CS25
+Relevant Rotherham Local Plan Policies: SP57, CS28, CS30, CS24, CS25